b0shka/Database/README.md

 ![alt text](icon/3.png)

 ### Additionally
-In the `mysql_database` folder there is exactly the same program, but it creates a database not on SQLite but on a MySQL server
+In the `mysql_database` folder there is exactly the same program, but it creates a database not on SQLite but on a MySQL server.
+The `database.desktop` file contains the code for creating a program shortcut in linux.
+The file `main.bin` is already a compiled program